ziadtawfeek/web/_pages/book-shelf.md

 - **The Culture Map: Breaking Through the Invisible Boundaries of Global Business**
 - Never Split the Difference: Negotiating as if Your Life Depended on It
 - Thinking, Fast and Slow
+- How to Have Confidence and Power in Dealing with People